-1. Refer back to your storyboarding.
+- 1. Refer back to your storyboarding.
 How many panels will go on each page?
-What structure or shape will each panel take?

-2. Measure your page.

-3. Do the math.
+What structure or shape will each panel take? - 2.
+Measure your page. - 3.
+Do the math.
 What dimensions will each panel take?
 How much space do you need to leave between each panel?
-The size of the space between each panel - and from outer panels to the edges of the page - should be consistent, unless you are breaking the consistency for effect.

-- 4. Draw your panels in pencil, using a straight edge.

-- 5. Make any adjustments.
+The size of the space between each panel and from outer panels to the edges of the page should be consistent, unless you are breaking the consistency for effect. - 4.
+Draw your panels in pencil, using a straight edge. - 5.
+Make any adjustments.

-- 6. Ink in your panels with a fineliner.

-- 7. Erase any visible pencil lines.